 Your Foothill Credit Union information is password-protected.
 Foothill Credit Union uses industry-standard SSL encryption to protect data transmissions.
 Emails that you may send without logging in to Foothill Credit Union may not be secure.
 For that reason, we ask that you do not send confidential information such as Social Security or account numbers to us through an unsecured email.

 We provide a number of additional security features at Foothill Credit Union.
 After logging in, your online "session" will "timeout" after 10 minutes of inactivity and you will be automatically logged off.
 Inactivity does not include movement of the mouse.
 This prevents other individuals from accessing your personal information in case you have left your PC unattended without logging out.
 When you submit your password, it is compared with the password we have stored in our secure database.
 We allow you to enter your password incorrectly three times.
 If you enter your password incorrectly more than three times, your access to Foothill Credit Union will be locked until you contact us to reactivate the account.
 We monitor and record "bad login" attempts to detect any suspicious activity, such as someone trying to guess your password.

-If you don’t already have an access code for using Foothill@Home (our Internet access service) please call a Call Center representative at 626-445-0950.
+If you don’t already have an access code for using online banking please call a Contact Center representative at 626-445-0950.
 We will mail an access code to you.
 After receiving your initial access code, you may change your code at any time.
-Your Foothill@Home access code can be from 6 to 10 characters long.
+Your online banking access code can be from 6 to 10 characters long.